· Nacho Coll · Comparisons · 12 min read

 IPFS Ninja

-IPFS Ninja offers three tiers:
+IPFS Ninja offers four tiers:

-- Nirvana ($29/mo) — 500,000 files, 100 GB storage, 50 API keys, 10 dedicated gateways.
+- Nirvana ($59/mo) — Unlimited files, 1 TB storage, 500 GB monthly bandwidth, 50 API keys, dedicated gateway, priority support.
 Designed for production workloads and teams.

 Pinata